BigPolarBear1/factorization/README.md

 Update: Today was mental anguish.
 I'll finish this tomorrow.
 The way I'm sieving now, actually if we now increase the quadratic coefficient.. the factorazition of the polynomial value without the constant is still easy to factorize... so we just gain super good control.
 I'll add that tomorrow.. to also use the quadratic coefficient... and then work towards an implementation that can also use even larger degrees.
 But I should see big performance improvements by just using the quadratic coefficient already.

+Update: DAmnit.
+Going to refactor find_same tomorrow.
+You start with something like this, ie 4^4-4387\*4 = 0 mod 11 ... now we can add coefficients...
+4^4+11\*4^3-4387\*4 = 0 mod 11  or 4^4+11\*2\*4^3-4387\*4 = 0 mod 11 ... bc that coefficient is in effect 0 mod 11 ... so any multiple of 11 can be used there.
+So we just find a B-smooth.. then do this for every factor in the B-smooth.. bc with this we have near perfect control linearly.

 #### To run from folder "binomial_sieve":</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 75 -base 500 -debug 1 -lin_size 1_000 -quad_size 1_000_000 -t 70